Jldevictoria/jldevictoria.github.io/_posts/2016-10-31-Kicking-off-a-new-blog.markdown

 Honestly I wanted to name this blog something like "Joseph DeVictoria's Blog" or some variation of that... but then that made the page have my name on it too many times..
 Anyways I decided that I will stick with the name "Documenting Mistakes" until I think of something more fitting.
 I want this blog to be somewhere where I can post abou the technical challenges I have with all of the projects that I'm working on.

-Anyways hopefully I can generate some good feedback at some point, and using this blog regularly might motivate me to actually finish a project every now and then.
+Hopefully I can generate some good feedback at some point, and using this blog regularly might motivate me to actually finish a project every now and then.